Last Words: A Word of Family Affection

 Read More

-Living as Abba's Child (a Bible Study)
+Living as Abba's Child (a Bible Study in 1 John)

-Living as Abba's Child (a Bible Study)
+Living as Abba's Child (a Bible Study in 1 John)

 Years ago, when a friend had lost her last remaining parent, she said to me, “Now I feel like an orphan!”
 I’ve thought about her statement over the years and come to realize that we believers usually live like spiritual orphans.
 We live as if we don’t have a Father Who tenderly loves and cares for us.
 We live as orphans in a scary world.
 But His heart is that we would live as His children in union with Him in His Son.